Gastric Dilatation-Volvulus In Dogs — Bloat, Torsion, Deep-Chested Breeds & Prevention

 • Don’t let your dog exercise for at least an hour before or after his meals

-• Make sure that your dog is not eating too fast or gulping down big portions.
+• Ensure your dog is not eating too fast or gulping down big portions.
 You can consider using special bowls to facilitate slow eating at a time

 • Multiple meals in small portions throughout the day should be preferred over large meals once or twice a day